gem-pasteur/macsyfinder/doc/source/user_guide/functioning.rst

    `all_systems.tsv` output files (see :ref:`outputs`),
    and they obtain a **System's score** (see below).

-   The clusters that do not allow to form a candidate System are reported in the `rejected_clusters.txt` output file.
+   The clusters that do not allow to form a candidate System are reported in the `rejected_candidates.txt` and  `rejected_candidates.tsv` output files.

 *  We introduce a **scoring scheme for candidate Systems**, to easily separate combinations of clusters that are readily